Chatloy/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

-\*\***Are there things that seemed better on paper than acted out?**\*\* Yes.
-During the implemention, I discovered that I made a mistake in the first version of my story-board for I used two different kinds of semaphore in this project.
+\*\***Are there things that seemed better on paper than acted out?**\*\*

+Yes.
+During the implemention, I discovered that I made a mistake in the first version of my story-board for I used two different kinds of semaphore in one project.
 At first, I employed red color to represent the high temperature, while adopting blue to represent the insufficient volume of water.
 They are two different variables, but I use the same lind of signal to represent them.
 It could be really confusing to the users.
-However, during the logical thinking part, I just wanted to develop the product with more functions.
+However, during the logical thinking part, I just wanted to develop the product with more functions and sometimes may ignore user experience.

-\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\* Yes!(And it's a happy answer.)
-During the implemention part, I watched some videos of other experiments on using lights or sounds as the reminder.
-It inspired me that I could use the contiguously varying signal or introduce more colors in this project just as other classmates have suggested.
+\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+Yes!(And it's a happy answer.)
+After I watched some videos of other experiments on using lights or sounds as the reminder, I was inspired to introduce more colors in this project and different color-pairs may represent different signals but in color-pairs, the two colors should be in sharp contrast in each other to indicate the two difference conditions, like hot or cold.
-And I also reconsider the whole idea of the temperature reminder because it does seem a little plain and the intelligent appliances could helper us with the temperature issues.So I came up with the new idea to employ the tinkerbell as the Heart rate detector during exercise while Iris need when she is trying to work out.
+And I also reconsider the whole idea of the temperature reminder because it does seem a little plain and the intelligent appliances could helper us with the temperature issues.So I came up with the new idea to employ the tinkerbell as the Heart rate detector while Iris is working out to help her figure out whether she is .

 ## Part C. Prototype the device